Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

 While Shannon information theory is primary concerned with the information contained in messages of communication area, approaches to complexity based on Kolmogorov's minimal length tend to consider generative aspects of a given set of data.~\cite{grunwald2004,kolmogorov1983}

-\textbf{Bennett's Logical Depth:} This method can be understood (e.g.~\cite{Edmonds1995} as a combination of the computational complexity and minimum description length approaches.
+\textbf{Bennett's Logical Depth:} This method can be informally understood (e.g.~\cite{Edmonds1995}) as a combination of the computational complexity and minimum description length approaches.
 More specifically, it corresponds to the computational expenses required for performing the minimal code obtained for reproducing the entity or phenomenon of interest.
 As such, this method focuses on the computational efforts required to reproduce a phenomenon or entity.

 It is important not to confound this approach with Kolmogorov's complexity, that takes into account the length of the code and not the computational complexity or the execution time.
-By defining \emph{depth} as an effort of code execution, we have that an object that requires a long time to be reproduced cannot be quickly obtained by joining faster generated ones.~\cite{bennett1995} Though intrinsically interesting and with good potential, being useful in several situations and problems (e.g.~\cite{antunes2006}), this approach inherits to some extent the intrinsic limitations of the two approaches which it incorporates.
-For instance, if we considered the complexity order of the simple program we derived for producing our highly redundant text containing $N$ identical `millions', we would obtain $O(N)$, suggesting a large complexity for that simple text.
+By defining \emph{depth} as an effort of code execution, we have that an object that requires a long time to be reproduced cannot be quickly obtained by joining faster generated ones.~\cite{bennett1995} In other words, simplistically speaking, the divide-and-conquer approach would not lead to velocity gain in these cases, which would otherwise be better understood under the idea that the whole is larger than the sum of its parts.

+Though intrinsically interesting and with good potential, being useful in several situations and problems (e.g.~\cite{antunes2006}), this approach inherits to some extent the intrinsic limitations of the two approaches which it incorporates.
+For instance, if we considered the complexity order of the simple program we derived for producing our distribution containing $N$ points, we would obtain $O(2N)$, suggesting a large complexity for that otherwise simple set.